gilecheverria/github_fundamentals/Activities/activity_4_clone_remote.md

   }
 }
 ```
-3. Make a commit with the file.
+3. Make a commit with the file, and push the changes to the remote repository.
 4. Now, add an image to the **README.md** file.
 5. Modify the **logging** key, so it looks like this: